codecrafted007/autozap/README.md

 **Alpha Release** - Core functionality is working and stable for personal use.
 Not yet recommended for mission-critical production workloads.

 ### Implemented ✅
+- **Agent Mode** - Auto-discover and run multiple workflows concurrently with hot-reload
 - CRON-based scheduling with robfig/cron
 - File system watching with fsnotify
 - Bash command execution with full output capture